 - Additional legal action.

-Because of funding cuts, we no longer respond to all complaints of smoking in public places.
+Because of funding cuts, we can no longer respond to all complaints.

 - You can contact Miae Aramori at firstname.lastname@example.org or (253) 376-7362.

 - To request ”no smoking or vaping” signs, you can call (253) 798-6400.